 The Importance of Group Participation

-Not only is it important to participate in groups to get your profile noticed, but there are many other benefits for membership as well as participation, including the following.
+Not only is it important to participate in groups to get your profile noticed, there are many other benefits for membership in addition to participation, including the following:

 - Develop relationships with major players in your industry.